ADGEfficiency/adgefficiency.github.io/PITCHME.md

 key idea - we learn behaviour that will generalize

 fighting the generalization problem earlier

+this is a subtle point - that you want to hve ways to estimate your error accurately You don't care about the actual accuracy - getting a high test set error is useful feedback to learn from

+rl is careless about the test/train problem

+in energy we can test it specifically by keeping time series data separate

+want to fight the generalization problem head on - take advantage of it

 generating exact customer profiles is hard.  generating believeable ones is easier behaviours that are learnt for one demand profile can be used with another profile